Dunedin Writers & Readers Festival: 2019 Celtic Noir Festival

 The 10–13 October inaugural Celtic Noir Festival featured a workshop on how to plot a thriller by Liam McIlvanney, Fiona Kidman talking about her true crime novel This Mortal Boy, Adrian McKinty, Liz Nugent and Vanda Symon, and Val McDermid, who was the Visiting Professor of Scottish Studies and Crime Fiction at the University of Otago.

 2021 Dunedin Writers & Readers Festival

-Due to the closure of New Zealand's borders for COVID-19, the 2021 festival featured only New Zealand-based speakers, with 55 guests over 35 events and five venues, Toitū Otago Settlers Museum, Dunedin Public Art Gallery, Dunedin Central Library, Otago Pioneer Women's Hall, and cafe bar Dog with Two Tails.
+Due to the closure of New Zealand's borders for COVID-19, the 2021 festival featured only New Zealand-based speakers, with 55 guests over 35 events and five venues, Toitū Otago Settlers Museum, Dunedin Public Art Gallery, Dunedin Central Library, Otago Pioneer Women's Memorial Hall, and cafe bar Dog with Two Tails.
 The story train that had featured at previous festivals was replaced with a story bus, departing from Dunedin Botanic Garden.
 Speakers included Witi Ihimaera, Elizabeth Knox, Nalini Singh, Vincent O'Sullivan, and Liz Breslin.
 During the festival, a new plaque on the Dunedin Writers' Walk was unveiled, honouring romance writer Essie Summers.

+2023 Dunedin Writers & Readers Festival

+The theme for the 2023 event, which ran 13–15 October, was “Te Pūao - the place where the river meets the sea”.
+It marked fifty years of publishing by Witi Ihimaera, and 145 years since Katherine Mansfield's birth.
+The festival director was Kitty Brown (Kāi Tahu, Kāti Mamoe).
+The development of the programme involved two Māori curators for the first time, law professor Jacinta Ruru and history professor Angela Wanhalla.
+The opening event was a pōwhiri at Ōtākou Marae, followed by a conversation between Ihimaera, Linda Tuhiwai Smith and Monty Soutar.
+Other events included a 'soapbox poetry' event on election day, themed around politics.
+Featured writers and speakers included Coco Solid, Chris Tse, Emma Espiner, David Eggleton, Emily Writes, Fiona Farrell, Leonie Pihama, and Ihumātao activist Qiane Matata-Sipu, speaking alongside researcher Karen Nairn.

+2025 Dunedin Writers & Readers Festival

+No festival was held in 2024.
+The theme for the 2025 festival, which ran from 16 to 18 October, was "Ahi ka – keeping the home fires burning".
+The opening event and pōwhiri were held at the Ōtākou Marae, and the festival included a fashion history talk at Toitū Otago Settlers Museum, focused on Eden Hore, a poetry evening at WOOF! bar, and panels and talks by Tāme Iti, Victor Rodger, Talia Marshall, Becky Manawatu, Louise Wallace, Susie Ferguson and Laurence Fearnley.
+Jane Austen's 250th birthday was marked with a Regency costume high tea at Tūhura Otago Museum, and the 250th issue of the literary magazine Landfall was marked with a symposium at the museum and an exhibition in Special Collections at the University of Otago central library.